saitaiky/notebook/docs/docs/cloud-computing/aws/storage/gateways.md

 ## Exam

 Encryption
 - By default, Storage Gateway uses Amazon S3-Managed Encryption Keys (**SSE-S3**) to server-side encrypt all data it stores in Amazon S3.
-Another option is **SSE-KMS**
+You can change to use **SSE-KMS**

 ## Volume gateway